App Development Glossary

 Go-to-Market Strategy

-A go-to-market (GTM) strategy is a comprehensive plan for launching a product and acquiring customers.
-Rather than building a product and hoping customers find it, GTM strategy deliberately plans market positioning, customer acquisition approaches, pricing, distribution channels, and success metrics.
+A go-to-market (GTM) strategy is a plan for launching a product and acquiring customers.
+Rather than building and hoping users arrive, it deliberately defines market positioning, target customers, pricing, distribution channels, and success metrics so a launch reaches the right people effectively.

 Google Analytics